Cause Of Prostate Cancer

 Prostate cancer can be triggered by conflicts related to unsettling sexual experiences, or issues concerning children or grandchildren.
 Examples include shock at discovering a grandchild's sexuality, or distress upon learning of a daughter's assault.
 The disease can also be linked to personal feelings of being treated poorly by a spouse, feeling "dirty", or being overwhelmed by work, financial issues, disrespect, shame, guilt, and powerlessness.

-Typical Cases:- Fred, 45, was diagnosed with prostate cancer.
-After probing, he confessed to frequently watching pornography.
-He felt guilt and shame about his behavior.
-He sought help for his addiction and claimed he overcame it.
+Fred, age 45, was diagnosed with prostate cancer.
+After some discussion, he admitted to a compulsive pornography habit that left him consumed by guilt and shame.
+He sought help for his addiction and worked to overcome it.

-- Harold was diagnosed with prostate cancer in his later years.
-Our initial session focused on his diagnosis shock, which left him overwhelmed.
-As we progressed, Harold shared his disappointment about his granddaughter's lifestyle choices, feeling it brought dishonor to the family.
+Harold was diagnosed with prostate cancer in his later years.
+We began by addressing the shock of the diagnosis, which had left him feeling overwhelmed.
+As sessions progressed, he opened up about his deep disappointment in his granddaughter's lifestyle choices — feeling that it brought dishonor to the family.

-- John, 58, was bullied by a younger supervisor and loathed his job.
+John, age 58, was bullied by a younger supervisor and loathed his job.
 He was overworked and underpaid.
-At home, he faced issues with his nagging wife.
-In the course of our sessions, John lost his job and underwent a divorce.
-This might seem negative, but John was relieved to move on from both his demanding wife and job.
-He later secured a job he enjoyed and began dating.
+At home, he endured ongoing conflict with his wife.
+During our sessions, John lost his job and went through a divorce.
+This might seem like more adversity — but John was relieved to be free of both.
+He later found work he genuinely enjoyed and began dating again.